-The changing tempo of tides and seasons help to shape the beaches.
+The changing tempo of tides and seasons help to shape the beach.
 It takes the smallest gust of wind or gentlest of waves to move sand in a ceaseless rearrangement of island terrain.
 While summer waves and longshore currents may build a wide beach, most of the year sand is scoured from the northshore and moved southward leaving a narrow, steep shoreline in various locations.
 Storms can create inlets or fill them in.
 They can cut away dunes and wash sand across the island.
-The retreating shorelines mark the island’s westward movement.
+The retreating shoreline marks the island’s westward movement.
 New habitats are created --- old ones are reinvented.
 Plants, animals and people shift and adapt in counterpoint to these changes.

 The recreational beach is a nature-lover’s paradise all year round.
 It is managed by the National Park Service (NPS), who provide and manage visitor contact, interpretive facilities and programs for public recreation and enjoyment.
 Swimming and sunbathing draws a large crowd during summer and early fall.
 NPS lifeguards are typically on duty from 10:00 A.M. to 5:00 P.M daily during the summertime.
 Though camping is not allowed, the recreational beach remains a destination for birders, photographers, beachcombers, anglers, and outdoor enthusiasts.
 Appropriate recreational activities include those related to interpretation, environmental education, fishing; crabbing; clamming; access for boating and kayaking; and other uses approved by the Fish and Wildlife Service.
 Not all of these uses are priority public uses, however, some visitors that recreate on the beach also surf fish, clam and crab, as well as observe wildlife on the beach and refuge trails and roads ways.

 Wild Beach stretches north 11 miles from the vicinity of D-Dike to the Virginia-Maryland boundary is a hiker’s paradise.
 Vehicles are not permitted here.
 As you walk north you will see fewer and fewer people, and if you go during the winter, you can have the beach virtually to yourself.
 Make note of how far you’ve walked, because you’ll need to cover the same distance upon return.